 One of his first projects for our company was business card illustration for Cebu Design week which turned out to be mural in our office.
 We’ve got so much positive feedback about our business card so we decided to put it on our wall.

 Original artwork represents two sides of the Philippines: Sarimanok is the symbol of imagination, dreams, and mythology, While the whale shark visualizes the real and raw beauty of the Philippines.

-At the same time Alex was working under our first art print for Pinspired shop.
+At the same time, Alex was working under our first art print for the Pinspired shop.
 Again dreams and whale sharks.
 What to say, we just love it!

 It's already available in our shop, where you can have it framed or not framed: